Diastole

 The ward door waits, a heavy, fireproof seal,

-Beyond it lies the crisis and the real,
+Beyond it lies crisis and the all-too real,

 Where questions wait, and answers are to seek.

-He stands a moment, hand upon the plate,
+He stands a moment, hand held on the plate;

 Unhurried, capable, and sure.